Skip to Content

 Pro-Tip!
 Yogurt has beneficial bacteria that can help restore balance in your German Shepherd’s tummy and firm up stools.

 Feed this bland diet to your German Shepherd until his stool consistency returns to normal.
 You can then start mixing your dog’s regular food with the rice meals, slowly increasing the amount you feed until your dog is back on his regular diet.
-Most cases of diarrhea will pass quickly, usually within a couple of days.

 You must also offer your German Shepherd frequent small amounts of water to ensure he doesn’t get dehydrated and flush out his system.